Frequent urination is not just a nuisance. It greatly affects your quality of life.

 For example, if it is caused by diabetes, then the aim of treatment is to keep blood sugar to normal levels.
 If it is due to a urinary tract infection, then the treatment will include antibiotics and pain relievers.

-If an enlarged prostate causes it, the doctor will generally prescribe alpha blockers and 5 alpha reductase inhibitors to treat its symptoms.
 These drugs relax the muscles of the urinary tract, promoting normal urine flow.

 NOTE: While these drugs treat the symptoms, they do not address the cause.
 On top of that, they also have many nasty side effects which you can read about here.